 Eligible majors: All majors are eligible.

-and your parents (if you are a dependent student) must be Maryland residents.
+- You and your parents ( if you are a dependent student) must be Maryland residents.

-If you received a renewable award, your award will be renewed automatically as long as you maintain satisfactory academic progress at the college you attend.
+If you received a renewable award, it will renew automatically as long as you maintain satisfactory academic progress at the college you attend.
 Full-time students may receive a Senatorial Scholarship for total of four years.
 Part-time students may receive a Senatorial Scholarship for a total of eight years.

 A recipient may hold a scholarship for a fifth undergraduate academic year or for a semester subsequent to the end of a fourth undergraduate academic year if the recipient: